-Responsibly developing a Colorado energy resource in Routt and Moffat Counties.
+Responsibly developing a Colorado energy resource in Moffat and Routt Counties.

 The Welba Peak Project is an oil and natural gas development in northwest Colorado, located within the Welba Peak Federal Exploration Unit — approximately 63,000 acres across northern Moffat and Routt Counties.
-The project is operated by Welba Peak Operating LLC under permits issued by the Colorado Energy and Carbon Management Commission and the U.S. Bureau of Land Management.
+The project is operated by Petroleum Resource Management under permits issued by the Colorado Energy and Carbon Management Commission and the U.S. Bureau of Land Management.

 Surface use is expected to total approximately 250 acres — less than one-half of one percent of the unit area.